 |22 Feb - 05 Mar|

-This luxury Trans-Siberian Railway small group tour carries travellers along the tracks of Siberia's famous railroad when the wild expanses of this sparsely-populated land are at their most extreme: frozen in time and beautifully carpeted in thick snow.
+This upmarket Trans-Siberian Railway small group tour carries travellers along the tracks of Siberia's famous railroad when the wild expanses of this sparsely-populated land are at their most extreme: frozen in time and beautifully carpeted in thick snow.
 Beginning in Moscow, this trip visits some of the train line's most famous cities, including Kazan and Yekaterinburg, and skirts around the edge of Lake Baikal.
 It then heads south through Ulaanbaatar and remote Mongolia, where you'll spend a night in a traditional nomad's camp.
 Here choose to depart for the UK, or continue through the Gobi before eventually arriving in Beijing to tour China's capital for two days.

 Arrive in Moscow and transfer to your centrally-located, first-class hotel.
 After settling in, take a coach to the centre and enjoy a guided walk of Moscow's legendary Red Square with its festive illuminations.
 (D)